LHNCBC/fda-ars/transform/README.md

 ## Overview

-Code for converting FDA Structured Product Labels into formats suitable for use by the BRAT Annotation Tool and the MetaMap named-entity recognition tool.
+Code for converting FDA Structured Product Labels (SPL) into formats suitable for use by the BRAT Annotation Tool and the MetaMap named-entity recognition tool.